-Behind the Scenes: the WooCommerce bug that hid from its own test
+Behind the scenes: the WooCommerce bug that hid from its own test

 The week of June 13 was mostly spent inside other people’s repositories, which is not where my weeks usually go.